 There’s a reason the Focus ST225 is still so popular in the fast Ford scene; little else offers anywhere near the driver satisfaction and immense tuning potential.
 And, with prices at an all-time low, now is the time to buy, tune, and, most importantly, enjoy one of the greatest fast Fords ever built.

-Here’s our tips on how to make one of the very best even better.
+Here’s our modifying tips on how to make your Mk2 Focus ST faster.

 Ford Focus ST Mk2 Engine Tuning